Thomas Eusebius

 Aboon Thomas Mar Eusebius (born Thomas Naickamparampil June 6, 1961) is serving as the first bishop of the Syro-Malankara Catholic Eparchy in the United States.
-He was serving as the first exarch of the Malankara Syrian Catholic Exarchate since his enthronement on October 3, 2010.
+A senior priest of the state Christian clergy, he was serving as the first exarch of the Malankara Syrian Catholic Exarchate since his enthronement on October 3, 2010.
 On August 5, 2017, Baselios Cardinal Cleemis, the Major Archbishop-Catholicos of the Malankara Catholic Church, announced that Eusebius would be the first Bishop of the new Malankara Diocese of Parassala, India.

 Biography

 Early life and education

 Thomas Naickamparampil was born in Mylapra in the state of Kerala.
 His home parish is Sacred Heart Malankara Catholic Church, Mylapra.

-He obtained a master's degree in Philosophy from Jnana Deepa Vidyapeeth, Pune and Doctorate in Philosophy from the Pontifical Gregorian University, Rome.
+He obtained a master's degree in philosophy from Jnana Deepa Vidyapeeth, Pune and Doctorate in Philosophy from the Pontifical Gregorian University, Rome.
 The Gregorian University published his doctoral thesis.
 He speaks Malayalam, English, German, Italian and Hindi and knows Syriac, Greek and French.

 Ordination and ministry

 Eusebius was ordained priest for Syro-Malankara Catholic Church on December 29, 1986.
 After his ordination he held the following positions: assistant pastor and pastor in several communities, then dean and professor of philosophy at St. Mary's Malankara Major Seminary.

 He served as Secretary-General of the Archbishop of the Syro-Malankara, Public Relations Officer, Coordinator for Interreligious Dialogue and Secretary of the council of priests.
 He was also the director of Sarvodaya Vidyalaya, a school in Trivandrum.